British 235

 Repeating and other Fire arms, &c.

-PROVISIONAL SPECIFICATION left by the said Henry Ball at the Office of the Commissioners of Patents, with his Petition, on the 8th February 1858.
+Office of the Commissioners of Patents, with his Petition, on the 8th February1858.

-I, Henry Ball, of Birmingham, in the County of Warwick, Gun Manufacturer, do hereby declare the nature of the Invention for “Improvements nr Repeating and other Fire-arms, a Portion op which Improvements may be applied to Ordnance,” to be as follows:—
+I, Henry Ball, of Birmingham, in the County of Warwick, Gun Manufacturer, do hereby declare the nature of the Invention for “Improvements in Repeating and other Fire-arms, a Portion of which Improvements may be applied to Ordnance,” to be as follows:—

 My Invention consists, firstly, of the following method of constructing repeating fire-arms, whereby the hammer or cock may be cocked by the thumb and the arm discharged by pressing the trigger, or the cock be raised and liberated by pressure on the trigger only.
-A sear is connected with the trigger by means of an arm or lever turning, upon the same centre as the trigger.
-When the cock is raised by the thumb, the sear engages in a bent in the cock, and by pressing the trigger the sear is liberated from the bent in the cock, and the cock falls by the action of its spring ; when the cock is not cocked by the thumb, the pulling of the trigger causes the sear to raise the cock by engaging under a shoulder in the cock.
+A sear is connected with’ the trigger by means of an arm or-lever turning upon the same centre as the trigger.
+When the cock is raised by the thumb, the sear engages in a bent in the cock, and by pressing the trigger the sear is liberated from the bent in the cock, and the cock falls by the action of its spring; when the cock is not cocked by the thumb, the pulling of the trigger causes the sear to raise the cock by engaging under a shoulder in the cock.
 The further pressure on the trigger causes the sear to escape from under the said shoulder, and the cock falls and discharges the fire-arm.
-The revolution of the chamber is effected in the usual way, and the said chamber is fixed during discharge by a lever bolt, which engages with the chamber when the fire-arm is about being discharged, but is disengaged from the said chamber by a pin on the lower end of the cock, when the said cock is being raised.
+The revolution of the chamber is effected in the usual way, and the said chamber is fixed during discharge by a lever bolt, which engage with the chamber when the fire-arm is about being discharged, but is disengaged from. the said chamber by a pin on the lower end of the cock, when the said cock is being raised.

 The last part of my Invention consists of a fire-arm to be used for personal defence.
-A plate of iron or other material has a small barrel fixed perpen^ dicular to it together with a nipple, cock, and other appurtenances necessary to a fire-arm 5 the plate is provided with straps by which it can be strapped to the waist, the fire-arm being behind a cord passes through one of the straps to the front of the body.
-On pulling the cord the fire-arm is discharged at the back of the wearer, the projectile wounding any one who may attack the wearer from behind.
+A plate of iron or other material has a small barrel fixed perpendicular to it together with a nipple, cock, and other appurtenances necessary, to a fire-arm; the plate is provided with straps by which it can be strapped, to the waist, the fire-arm being behind a cord passes through one of the straps to the front of the body.
+On pulling the cord the fire-arm is discharged at, the back of the wearer, the projectile wounding any one who may attack the, wearer from behind.

 SPECIFICATION in pursuance of the conditions of the Letters Patent, filed by the said Henry Ball in the Great Seal Patent Office on the 3rd August 1858.

-TO ALL TO WHOM THESE PRESENTS SHALL COME, I, Henry Ball, of Birmingham, in the County of Warwick, Gun Manufacturer, send greeting.
+T¢ ALL TO WHOM THESE PRESENTS SHALL COME, I, Henry Ball, of Birmingham, the County of Warwick, Gun Manufacturer, send greeting.

-My Invention consists, firstly, of the method herein-after described, and illustrated in the accompanying Drawings, of constructing the locks of repeating fire-arms, whereby the hammer or cock may be cocked by the thumb, and the fire-arm discharged by pressing the trigger; or the said cock maybe raised and liberated by pressure on the trigger only.
+My Invention consists, firstly, of the method herein-after described, and illustrated in the accompanying Drawings, of constructing the locks of repeating fire-arms, whereby the hammer of cock may be cocked by the thumb, and the fire-arm discharged by pressing the trigger; or the said cock may be raised and liberated by pressure on the trigger only.

 My Invention consists, further, in the method herein-after described, and illustrated in Figure 2, Sheet B, of the accompanying Drawings, of constructing the locks of repeating fire-arms.
-A lever c on the cock a engages with a bent cl on the trigger b, and when the said trigger b is pressed the cock a is raised.
-Further pressure on the trigger 5 brings the lever c against a fixed stop/, by which the further motion of the lever c laterally is prevented.
-The bent c1 in the trigger consequently escapes from under the end of the lever ct when the cock a is liberated, and falling, discharges the fire-arm.
-The trigger b carries a forked lever d, one branch of which carries round the chamber e through the proper distance, after which the lower branch engages with and fixes the said chamber e.
-I sometimes make the guard of a fire-arm turn upon a centre, as illustrated in Figure 3, Sheet B, of the accompanying Drawings.
-The said guard a has a bent a\ with which the lever c engages, and by pressing the guard a it turns upon the centre b9 and through the lever, c, lifts the hammer d.
-By afterwards pressing upon the trigger g, the said trigger presses against the lower end of the lever c, and disengages it from the bent a1, the cock d falls and discharges the fire-arm.
+A lever c on the cock a engage cock a is raised.
+Further pressure on the trigger b brings the lever c against a fixed stop f, by which the further motion of the lever c laterally is prevented.
+The bent c’ in the trigger consequently escapes from under the end of the lever c, when the cock a is liberated, and falling,discharges the fire-arm.
+The trigger carries a forked lever d, one branch of which carries round the chamber e through the proper distance, after which the lower branch engages with and fixes the said chamber e.
+I sometimes make the guard of a fire arm turn upon a centre, as illustrated in Figure 8, Sheet B, of the accompanying Drawings.
+The said guard a has a bent a’, with which the lever c engage and by pressing the guard ae it turns upon the centre b, and through the lever c, lifts the hammer d.
+By afterwards pressing upon the trigger g, the Said trigger presses against the lower end of the lever c, and disengages it from the bent a’, the cock d falls and discharges the fire-arm.
 The guard of the fire-arm, Figure 3, Sheet B, is represented separately in Figure 4, and the trigger is represented in Figure 5.
-I sometimes construct the mechanism for raising and liberating the cock in the manner illustrated in Figure 1, Sheet D, of the Drawings.
+I sometimes construct the mechanism for raising and liberating the cock in the manner illustrated in Figure1, Sheet D, of the Drawings.

 Thirdly, the method of connecting the fixed barrel of repeating fire-arms to the body of the said fire-arms, as herein-before described, and illustrated in Figures 2 and 12, Sheet A, of the accompanying Drawings.